-On appeal, the Supreme Court affirmed the outcome of the Third Circuit’s decision but disagreed with the Third Circuit’s rationale.
-Specifically, although the Supreme Court held that the student’s off-campus speech, in this case, did not substantially disrupt the school environment and the school district violated the student’s First Amendment rights by imposing discipline, the Court declared that “public schools may have a special interest in regulating some off-campus student speech,” especially online or off-campus student speech that genuinely disrupts a school activity or threatens harm to the rights of others.
+The school district appealed to the U.S. Supreme Court.
+The Court held that the student’s off-campus speech in this particular instance did not substantially disrupt the school environment and the school district violated the student’s First Amendment rights by imposing discipline.
+The Court rejected the bright-line rule issued by the appellate court (essentially that school districts cannot discipline for off-campus speech).
+Instead, under Tinker, the Court explicitly recognized that “public schools may have a special interest in regulating some off-campus student speech,” especially online or off-campus student speech that genuinely disrupts a school activity or threatens harm to the rights of others.
 But in this case, the school district did not provide sufficient evidence of disruption to overcome the student’s right to free expression.

 The Court declined to announce a new standard that would regulate free speech cases involving off-campus speech by students.
 Instead, the Court described three “features” for school districts to consider together with Tinker when disciplining students for off-campus speech: